What is it?

 The mechanism for this apparently beneficial effect of natural progesterone is not clear but may relate to progesterone being a precursor of testosterone.

 Men as they get older have a tendency to produce less testosterone and more di-hydrotestosterone, which seems to have an over stimulating effect on cells.
 Progesterone could have the effect of neutralizing the di-hydrotestosterone, which would thus help to maintain testosterone levels.

 It is also thought that progesterone may have an effect on the genetic coding of some cells, and in this prevents the development of abnormal cells.

 Dr Tony Coope, an experienced bioidentical practitioner, has said the following on the use of such creams after cancer treatment andhot flushes in men.

 ” The physiology behind flushes is in my opinion not completely explained, – my feeling is that it is more to do with hormone imbalance than specifically related to estrogen.
-As progesterone is so safe, and is believed by some experts to be helpful in prostate cancer (John Lee et al), I think it would be definitely worth trying for a month or two to see how he responds. ”
+As progesterone is so safe, and is believed by some experts to be helpful in prostate cancer (John Lee et al), I think it would be definitely worth trying for six months to see how he responds. ”

 Certainly it seems that men can also suffer from oestrogen dominance but whether supplementing with Serenity (not 20-1) would help proactively against future problems we do not know, but certainly it cannot do any harm.